linsomniac/uplaybook/README.md

 Some core ideas of it:

-    - Python-like syntax
+    - Python syntax
+    - First-class CLI argument handling.
     - Declare the state you want to end up at.
     - Tasks communicate whether they have changed something.
     - Changed tasks can trigger a handler (if this file changes, restart a service).
-    - Jinja2 templating of arguments and files delivered via fs.template()
+    - Jinja2 templating of arguments and files delivered via fs.copy()
     - Status output.

 ## State

-Currently (Oct 2023) this is experimental: the core functionality is implemented and it is usable with a limited number of tasks(), to start trying it in real use.
+Currently (Oct 2023) this is experimental: the core functionality is implemented and it is usable with a limited number of tasks().
+My next steps are to improve the documentation, and start using it in real world applications to allow me to prove out or adjust the design.
-More tasks will need to be added as I start making use of it and testing it in real world situations.

 If you look at it, your feedback would be appreciated.

+## Compared to...

+### Ansible

+The primary benefits uPlaybook has is using a Python syntax and ease of running against the local system.
+Ansible has a much richer task ecosystem, and the ability to run plays on many remote systems at once.

+### Cookiecutter

+uPlaybook has a richer configuration syntax and more flexibility since it is based on the Python language.
+Cookiecutter has more available cookiecutters, and the limited syntax does provide more safety against what third-party cookiecutters can do when you run them.

+### Shell

+uPlaybook has first class CLI argument handling, is declarative and the ability (not yet implemented) to ask what changes the playbook will make, and tries to bring some shell first class actions into Python.
+Shell is better at blindly running commands and pipelines.

 ## What Is uPlaybook